elastisys/compliantkubernetes-apps/README.md

 ### Quickstart

+> [!NOTE]
-**You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
+> **You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
-In addition to this, you will need to set up the following DNS entries (replace `example.com` with your domain).

-There are two options when managing DNS records, manually or ExternalDNS.

-- Manually point these domains to the workload cluster ingress controller:

-    - `*.example.com`

-- Manually point these domains to the service cluster ingress controller:

-    - `*.ops.example.com`
-    - `dex.example.com`
-    - `grafana.example.com`
-    - `harbor.example.com`
-    - `opensearch.example.com`

-Assuming you already have everything needed to install the apps, this is what you need to do.

-The other option is to let ExternalDNS manage your DNS records, currently only AWS Route 53 is supported.
-You configure ExternalDNS later in the process.
+> [!NOTE]
+> Depending on your configuration of the clusters and OIDC, you might not have access to workload cluster before installing Dex in the service cluster.
+You would then have to install Apps in each cluster separately, starting with the service cluster.

 1. Decide on a name for this environment, the cloud provider to use as well as the flavor and set them as environment variables:
     Note that these will be later kept as global values in the common defaults config to prevent them from being inadvertently changed, as they will affect the default options of the configuration when generated or updated.